antonfirsov/docs/2017/02-Feb/week4/docker.md

 Why Containers?
 ---------------

-There are multiple reasons why developers have been moving to containers to model, build, package, test and distribute their applications.
+The following list shows the key reasons developers are moving to containers:

 - **Consistent:** Containers include the application and all of its dependencies.
 The application executes the same code, regardless of computer, environment or cloud.
 - **Lightweight:** Containers start quickly and use a minimal amount of RAM by using a minimal abstraction over the host operating system and sharing common resources across containers.
-- **Sharing:** Containers are easy to share via [Docker Hub](https://hub.docker.com/), the [Docker Store](https://store.docker.com/), and private Docker registries, such as the [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).
+- **Sharing:** Container images are easy to share via [Docker Hub](https://hub.docker.com/), the [Docker Store](https://store.docker.com/), and private Docker registries, such as the [Azure Container Registry](https://azure.microsoft.com/services/container-registry/).

-There are plenty of other reasons why containers are catching on.
-The ones listed above are the key ones.
+- **Simple yet powerful:** The DockerFile format (the recipe for container images) is a simple format that enables powerful scenarios: neatly marries operating-system and container-specific commands and also surfaces the creation of Docker image layer.

-Imagine just a few years ago telling someone that you care so much about consistency that you always ship your preferred operating system with your app.
-At least in the Windows ecosystem, you would have gotten some strange looks.
-Yet, that's exactly the model Docker uses.
+Imagine just a few years ago someone telling you in a job interview that they care so much about consistency that they always ship the operating system with their app.
+You probably wouldn't have hired them.
+Yet, that's exactly the model Docker uses!

-As an example on the .NET Team, we realized that we needed to add test coverage for containers.
-Instead of "testing the container scenario", we decided to move significant parts of our engineering infrastructure to containers to get the same benefits listed above.
+As an example, on the .NET Team, we realized that we needed to add test coverage for containers.
+Instead of simply "testing .NET in Docker containers", we decided to move significant parts of our engineering infrastructure to containers to get the benefits of containers.
 This approach has provided us with the double benefit of developing high confidence in running .NET in containers and making our overall process more efficient and cheaper.
+In just this one case, we are now saving about a person of time and $100k/year in machine/cloud costs in our infrastructure lab, per year.
+I'm really glad that we were able to container those costs.

 Scenarios for .NET Applications
 -------------------------------